 Visit to the award-winning Museum of Byzantine Culture and the White Tower on the waterfront of Thessalonica, which is the emblem of the city.
 We will visit the Upper Town (Ano Poli), the most traditional part of the city.
 There we will observe the Heptapyrgion and visit the Tower of Trigonion to admire both the medieval architecture and the spectacular view.
 Visit to the Church of Saint Demetrius that has been used continuously since the 4th century AD.
 Overnight stay in Thessaloniki.

-Visits at the Jewish Museum and the Museum of Macedonian Struggle.
+Visits on the Jewish Museum and on the Museum of Macedonian Struggle.
 Short break at Aristotle’s Square, the connection link between the architectural history of Thessaloniki and its modern style.
-Our next stop is the Roman Forum, the ancient center of political and public life and Hagia Sophia, an impressive 8th century AD domed basilica (UNESCO World Heritage Site).
+Our next stop is the Roman Forum, the ancient center of political and public life, and Hagia Sophia, an impressive 8th century AD domed basilica (UNESCO World Heritage Site).
 Overnight stay in Thessaloniki.

-Day 4: Thessaloniki – Vergina – Pella – Thessaloniki (Kalampaka)
+Day 5: Thessaloniki – Vergina – Pella – Kalampaka

 Halkidiki has two tourism high-developed island-like peninsulas, namely Kassandra and Sithonia.
 It is a family-friendly destination combining evergreen forests with unique sandy and rocky beaches.

 - Cruise to Mount Athos from Ormos Panagias

 - Kassandra Round – Jeep Safari 4χ4